wkoszek/me/source/blog/2015-08-03-command-line-interface-to-godaddy.md

 [*pygodaddy*](https://pypi.python.org/pypi/pygodaddy) (the underlying
 library for GoDaddy connectivity) to make it work with the CNAME/TXT/MX/NS records.
-With this addition, one could create a single script to configure things such as [*Github Pages*](https://pages.github.com/) entirely from the command line.
+With this addition, one could create a single script to configure things such as [*GitHub Pages*](https://pages.github.com/) entirely from the command line.